kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 If we assume each voter contributes four five-minute sessions (20 minutes), then we need only 150 voters to produce legitimate results -- a relatively easy lift.

 As a continuous process, things get even better.
-If we assume that only ~25% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **5 minutes per item per year** (5 min * 0.25 * 4 quarters).
+If we assume that only ~25% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **5 minutes per item per year**.

 Further, given a sufficiently robust reputation system, we could imagine running "campaigns" in which the majority of the community contributes to initial project filtering, followed by experts who resolve only the highest-ambiguity pairs, or who focus their attention on adjudicating between the outputs of funding mechanisms themselves.
 Participants could be rewarded with sought-after digital collectibles, helping solidify a public-spirited identity among ecosystem participants.

-The net effect is that of an always-on social choice "sensor," roughly analogous to a solar panel, collecting ambient preference information and converting it into actionable outputs in real-time.
+The net effect is that of an always-on social choice "sensor" -- a solar panel for governance -- collecting ambient preference information and converting it into actionable outputs in real-time.

 The idea of sustaining a complex public goods funding ecosystem with so little effort might seem implausible, and the continued development of these techniques will certainly surface new challenges and limitations.
 And yet, the arguments have been laid out, and these are the conclusions we've drawn.